-In our interview below, you’ll find out how The Grove, in Tunbridge Wells came about, what the most popular way their customers enjoy Lost Sheep coffee, and what three words to best describe the business.
+In our interview below, you’ll find out how The Grove, in Tunbridge Wells came about, what the most popular way their customers enjoy Lost Sheep coffee is, and what three words to best describe the business.

-Lets get to know The Grove and chat to Chris!
+Let's get to know The Grove and chat with Chris!

 This is going to sound really silly, and it’s actually nothing to do with coffee.
-When I was a teenager I worked as a groomsman on my sisters yard.
+When I was a teenager I worked as a groomsman in my sister's yard.
 So that’s primarily looking after people’s horses but we had three rescue sheep as well that lived and played on the grounds.
-To cut a long story short, being a irresponsible teenager I managed to lose one!
-I think she was probably just very old and wondered off to say goodbye.
+To cut a long story short, being an irresponsible teenager I managed to lose one!
+I think she was probably just very old and wandered off to say goodbye.
 Anyway, I had to get in touch to tell you guys about my lost sheep story and try some coffee.
-After learning how amazingly friendly and supportive the team is and how well received the coffee has been, it just felt like the right fit for the house bean.
+After learning how amazingly friendly and supportive the team is and how well-received the coffee has been, it just felt like the right fit for the house bean.

-3- What’s the most popular way your customers enjoy there Lost Sheep Coffee?
+3. What’s the most popular way your customers enjoy their Lost Sheep Coffee?